USEPA/USEEIO-State/README.md

 # USEEIO State Models
-This repository provides code to use USEEIO State Models and the [model specification/configuration files](/model_specs) for generating USEEIO State Models.
+This repository provides code to use USEEIO State Models and the model specification/configuration files for generating USEEIO State Models.
 Like for other USEEIO family models, [useeior](https://github.com/USEPA/useeior) is the primary tool used to assemble the USEEIO State models.

 The first version of the USEEIO State models (v1.0) are described in the EPA report [USEEIO State Models v1.0: Environmentally-Extended Input-Output Models for U.S. States](https://cfpub.epa.gov/si/si_public_record_Report.cfm?dirEntryId=360453).

-USEPA generated and QA'd versions of models are stored on the [EPA Data Commons](https://dmap-data-commons-ord.s3.amazonaws.com/index.html#USEEIO-State/).
+USEPA generated and quality-assured versions of models are stored in the EPA Data Commons under the [USEEIO-State directory](https://dmap-data-commons-ord.s3.amazonaws.com/index.html#USEEIO-State/).
 Some of the examples in this repository retrieve these stored, pre-built models.
-Others build the models using the model specification files and then perform uses of those models.
+Other examples build the models using the model specification files and then perform uses of those models.

-We recommend downloading a copy of or cloning the entire repository to use the code.
+We recommend downloading a copy or cloning the entire repository to use the code.

 ## Contents
 [examples](/examples) contains simple interactive R markdown files to use USEEIO State models.

-[model_specs](/model_specs) contains original model specification.
+[model_specs](/model_specs) contains original model specification/configuration files for USEEIO State models including EPA v1.0 models.

 [R](/R) contains helper scripts called in examples.
+These R scripts are not intended for independent use.

 _model_ and _output_ subfolders will be created locally upon execution of some of the example code to store a local copy of a model or provide an output.